nigyta/dfast_qc/README.md

 - GTDB search
 As of ver.
 0.5.0, DFAST_QC can calculate ANI against GTDB representative genomes, thereby enabling species-level identification in the GTDB Taxonomy.
 Thie employs the same 2-step search as Taxonomy check

-## Important Notice 2025 Feb
-The reference data for DFAST_QC is normally available from our web service (https://dfast.ddbj.nig.ac.jp).
-However, due to a system replacement on our institute’s supercomputer, the web service will be unavailable from mid-February to early March 2025.
-During this period, the `dqc_ref_manager.py` script will not work.
-Instead, please manually download the data (`dqc_reference_compact.tar.gz`) from https://dfast.annotation.jp and follow the instructions in the README file available at the site.

 ---

 ## System requirements and software dependencies